 Note: This information has been updated as of March 30 2020 to reflect new processes during COVID-19.

 We are happy to prepare your I-20 for you and provide an electronic copy of the final, signed I-20.
 However, due to the COVID-19 pandemic we cannot safely and reliable send international shipments at this time.
-A signed electronic copy of your I-20 can be made available to you through your IES Portal using the directions below.
+A signed electronic copy of your I-20 can be made available to you through your ISSS Portal using the directions below.

 Here are the steps to take related to getting your signed electronic UMBC I-20 copy: